 Our recovery programs are based on decades of research to deliver treatment that really works.Get Help Now

-Research on panic disorders among pregnant women is limited, but one study indicated high levels of anxiety could cause decreased blood flow to the fetus, which could hinder brain development.
+Research on panic disorders among pregnant women is limited, but one study indicated high levels of anxiety could cause decreased blood flow to the prenatal child, which could hinder brain development.

 4.4% of women who sought treatment for addiction in 2010 were pregnant.